These days some might assume the fight for press freedom is limited to playing defense and holding the line. Not so — we’ve got progress to report.

 Prosecutors dropped the charges last month.
 We’ll never know for sure if we had anything to with it — district attorneys’ offices don’t usually send us thank you letters — but hopefully, we at least educated local officials about the First Amendment rights of journalists covering protests so those officials will do better next time.

 We were also thrilled to learn that at least two of the journalists arrested in Chicago while covering protests during the Democratic National Convention in August (Olga Fedorova and Josh Pacheco) saw their cases dropped as well.
-A third journalist, Sinna Nasseri, was also arrested, but we haven’t been able to confirm that her case has been dismissed.
+A third journalist, Sinna Nasseri, was also arrested, but we haven’t been able to confirm that his case has been dismissed.

 Like White, all they were accused of doing was not leaving along with protesters when police ordered them to, exactly what the DOJ and appellate courts have said they’re entitled to do by the First Amendment.
 Yet they were arrested and more.
 Officers broke Fedorova’s camera and a top police official snatched Pacheco’s press pass from their neck.
 That official, Tom Ahern, the department’s deputy director of news affairs and communications, inexcusably threatened journalists with revocation of press passes in retaliation for exercising their constitutional rights throughout the convention.